 See a cozy take on eclectic style here.

-This style has become very mainstream in the last 5 years – thanks to the popular HGTV show Fixer Upper.
-The style uses a lot of found and salvaged objects but pulled together in a more modern and refined way.
+This style has become very mainstream and quite popular in the last 5 years.
+The style uses a lot of found and salvaged objects – but pulled together in a more modern and refined way.
 Rather than being too rustic and farmhouse-esque, it is more inspired by the latter.
 You’ll see plaids, blues, greens, and lots of white and black used in this style.
 It is very inviting and comfortable and has a slight tinge of traditional in it without being too formal.
 Think rustic yet refined.

 This style is filled with luxe textiles like leather, suede and velvet, and jewel-toned colors.
 It’s very high-end and polished and employs all the very finest of finishes.
 In this style, you’ll see a lot of minimal yet impactful touches that give it that posh and elevated look without having to add on too much of the extra detail and fill that you might find in a “Hollywood Regency” style.